What is Radon?

 Since radon is a gas, it can move freely through the soil allowing it to escape into the air and into buildings.
 When radon escapes into the air, it is so concentrated that it does not pose a threat.
-If a building is built over bedrock or soil that contains uranium, radon gas can be released into the building through many accesses-cracks in the foundation walls, and floor, construction joints, gaps around service pipes and support posts, floor drains and sumps, cavities in walls and water supplies.
-Radon can accumulate to high levels in areas that are poorly ventilated, but especially in basements and crawl spaces since they are close to the source and poorly ventilated.
+If a building is built over bedrock or soil that contains uranium, radon gas can be released into the building through many accesses – cracks in the foundation walls and floor, construction joints, gaps around service pipes and support posts, floor drains and sumps, cavities in walls and water supplies.
+Radon can accumulate in high levels in areas that are poorly ventilated, but especially in basements and crawl spaces since they are close to the source and poorly ventilated.

 On average, 16% of lung cancer deaths are attributable to radon exposure in Canada.
 In 2006, an estimated 1,900 lung cancer deaths in Canada were due to radon exposure.
-Radon is the 2nd leading cause of lung cancer, after smoking.
+Radon is the second leading cause of lung cancer after smoking.

 The following links provide more information on radon and the process we follow to eliminate it in your building: